bufferapp/laravel-docker/readme.md

 ## Setup

-1 - With the buffer-dev setup, clone this repo in the root dir and add this to the `docker-compose.yml`:
+1 - With the buffer-dev setup, clone this repo in the root dir then add this to the `docker-compose.yml` or do `git co task/rocket`:

 ```
 rocket: